Welcome to Mr. Gleason's Parent Page!

 There are a few things in my gradebook that might be confusing on first glance.

 Bellwork (Quick Quizzes): We complete what is called bellwork, which I call a Quick Quiz, almost every single day in my class.
 This is daily class work we do throughout the class period and is turned in to me at the conclusion of class everyday.
 Everyday's Quick Quiz is worth 10 points.
 To receive credit, a student must: 1) write their full name, date, and period on their paper; 2) either write the question or restate the question in their answer to the question; 3) answer every question to the best of their ability; 4) complete propted questions or problems given during that class; and 5) answer the "I will" question at the end of class.
 I grade these monthly by giving students 10 points per Quick Quiz they have completed during a calendar month, therefore to have a 100 for the month, they only need to complete 10 Quick Quizzes.
 Depending on the month, there are always more than 10 available in a month.
-Ever quiz after the first 10 are worth 10 extra credit points each which are then placed in the Extra Credit Bank (see below).
+Every quiz after the first 10 are worth 10 extra credit points each, with those additional points being placed in the Extra Credit Bank (see below).
 In other words, your student earns extra credit in my course by simply coming to school and following directions.
 Sometimes, depending on the month, there may be 50 or 60 extra credit points available just by doing the daily bellwork.
-Right now, there is only one of these grades in Skyward titled August Quick Quizzes.
+The first of these grades with be titled August Quick Quizzes in Skyward with a new grade for each month throughout the year.

 Please see the below link to Skyward for your student's present grade.

 I am truly at West Port High School for your children's betterment and education first and foremost.
 If you have any questions, comments or concerns, PLEASE DO NOT HESITATE to contact me, via email or phone.
-I will be reaching out to all of my students parents or guardians over the next few weeks.
-I like to wait until this point of the year to get to know your students personality and course specific strengths and weaknesses before I begin making phone calls.
+I try very hard to make a concerted effort to reach out to all of my students parents or guardians over the course of the year.
+I like to wait until around the time of the first progress report to start making phone calls to get to know your students personality and course specific strengths and weaknesses before I begin making phone calls.
 Except for in problematic cases, I typically start at the top of my student roster and make calls alphabetically.
-I look forward to speaking with each and everyone of you.
+I look forward to speaking with each and every one of you.
 Please help me to ensure your student has a great year filled with learning and personal growth.
 Thank you for your time.

 Paul C. Gleason